-After the Great Depression, public officials and organized tobacco farmers worked together to ensure that the government’s regulatory muscle was more often deployed to promote tobacco than to protect the public from its harms.
-Even as evidence of the cigarette’s connection to cancer grew, medical experts could not convince officials to change their stance.
-What turned the tide, Sarah Milov argues, was a new kind of politics: a movement for nonsmokers’ rights.
-Activists and public-interest lawyers took to the courts, the streets, city councils, and boardrooms to argue for smoke-free workplaces and allied with scientists to lobby elected officials.
+After the Great Depression, government officials and tobacco farmers worked hand in hand to ensure that regulation was used to promote tobacco rather than protect consumers.
+As evidence of the connection between cigarettes and cancer grew, scientists struggled to secure federal regulation in the name of public health.
+What turned the tide, Sarah Milov reveals, was a new kind of politics: a movement for nonsmokers’ rights.
+Activists took to the courts, the streets, city councils, and boardrooms to argue for smoke-free workplaces and allied with scientists to lobby elected officials.
 The Cigarette puts politics back at the heart of tobacco’s rise and fall, dramatizing the battles over corporate influence, individual choice, government regulation, and science.